yiheyue/common-linux-cmd/docs/mfd.md

 If you add `-f` or `--force` option, it will override the `-i` or `--interactive` option.

-remove foo with a confirmation of deleting
+e.g. remove foo with a confirmation of deleting

 ```
 user@pc ~ $ rm -i foo